 A creative distillery in Chicago’s North Shore is FEW Spirits, named in homage to suffragist and prohibitionist Frances Elizabeth Willard.
 It’s Evanston’s first distiller of grain spirits within city limits.
-Consider taking a tour, currently offered on Wednesdays and Thursdays at 6 p.m., Fridays at 2 p.m. and Saturdays at 2 p.m., 3:30 p.m., and 5 p.m.
+Consider taking a tour, currently offered on Wednesdays and Thursdays at 6 p.m., Fridays at 2 p.m and 6 p.m..
+Saturdays at 1 p.m., 3:30 p.m., and 5 p.m and Sundays at 1 p.m. and 2:30 p.m.
 Or, relax with a cocktail like The Last Word featuring FEW American Gin, Luxardo Maraschino Liqueur, Green Chartreuse and fresh lime juice.
 FEW hosts fun events, too, like FEW Fridays—festivity highlighting cocktails, food trucks, music and friends.

 Northwestern University, Evanston